aimagelab/mammoth/docs/datasets/index.rst

 - `cssl`: this setting is the same as `class-il`, but with some of the labels missing due to limited supervision.
 This setting is used to simulate the case where a percentage of the labels is not available for training.
 For example, if ``--label_perc_by_task`` or ``--label_perc_by_class`` is set to ``0.5``, only 50% of the labels will be available for training.
 The remaining 50% will be masked with a label of ``-1`` and ignored during training if the currently used method does not support partial labels (check out the **COMPATIBILITY** attribute in :ref:`module-models`).

+- `biased-class-il`: similar to `class-il`, but with a *biased* distribution of the classes.
+This setting is derived from `Learning without Shortcuts <https://iris.unimore.it/retrieve/5890cf10-47bc-4891-8138-4b4999d2eccc/2025wacv_bias.pdf>`_.
+Datasets that support this setting must have a `bias_label` attribute, to be used during evaluation.

 .. admonition:: Experiments on the **joint** setting
     :class: hint